RAG Status and Its Crucial Role in Organizational Leadership

 Dec 1, 2020

-The RAG status of a project or any of its milestones is the level at which resources, like money, time, and talent affect its expected success.
+The RAG status of a project or any of its milestones is the level at which resources, like money, time, and talent, affect its expected success in achieving its goals based on specific criteria.
 RAG — or red/amber/green — thus becomes a code to either alert or assure stakeholders of the current state of a project.
 The RAG code can be adapted across other domains, besides project management.
 The road traffic safety standard code is one such area, although each color then has a much simpler explanation.

 This post focuses on applying a RAG status analysis to software development.
-We'll show you how teams can map the RAG status model onto their projects and we'll suggest some actions you can use to breathe life into stale (red status) situations.
+We'll show you how teams can map the RAG status model onto their projects and integrate it into their workflow, and we'll suggest some actions you can use to breathe life into stale (red status) situations.

 Before we go into how teams can map the RAG status onto their work, let's clarify how each color code on the scale translates to software project management.